apotocki/lua-iosx/README.md

-## LUA for iOS and Mac OS X (Intel & Apple Silicon M1) & Catalyst - arm64 / x86_64
+## LUA for iOS and macOS (Intel & Apple Silicon M1) & Catalyst - arm64 / x86_64

 Supported version: 5.4.4

-This repo provides a universal script for building static LUA library for use in iOS and Mac OS X applications.
+This repo provides a universal script for building static LUA library for use in iOS and macOS applications.
 The latest supported LUA version is taken from: https://www.lua.org/ftp/lua-5.4.4.tar.gz

 ## Prerequisites